jeffdoolittle/DbTransmogrifier/README.md

 ### Database level commands

 * ```--init``` :: Creates the target database if it does not exist.
 Creates the "SchemaVersion" table if it does not exist.
 * ```--tear-down``` :: Deletes all database Tables, Constraints, Views, Functions and Stored Procedures.
 Resets "SchemaVersion" table to version 0 (zero).
-Basically restores the databse to it's initialized state.
+Basically restores the database to its initialized state.
 * ```--drop``` :: Drops the database.
 No warnings, no redo, no cancel.
 Be careful!
 You've been warned.

 ### Migration commands